kmahyyg/phishing-auto-clicker/README.md

 The link must start with `http` and follow the format above.

 But you should be aware that, before and after the link, there must be a space.

+if link is a file with supported extension, it will be downloaded and open.

+if link is ended with "submit", a credential will be POST-ed.

+if link is just a URL like a webpage, it will be opened.
+More specifically, in Windows, use IE to open.

 # Configuration